Willis Towers Watson Public Limited Co (WTW) Shares Up Despite Recent Market Volatility - News Heater

-The stock of Willis Towers Watson Public Limited Co (NASDAQ: WTW) has increased by 0.73 when compared to last closing price of 238.35.Despite this, the company has seen a gain of 1.42% in its stock price over the last five trading days.
+Willis Towers Watson Public Limited Co (NASDAQ: WTW)’s stock price has increased by 0.79 compared to its previous closing price of 239.32.
+However, the company has seen a 1.20% increase in its stock price over the last five trading sessions.
 Zacks Investment Research reported 2023-11-30 that Willis Towers (WTW) stands to gain from growth across the global lines of business, strategic inorganic expansion, higher demand for products and advisory work and a solid balance sheet.

 Is It Worth Investing in Willis Towers Watson Public Limited Co (NASDAQ: WTW) Right Now?

-Willis Towers Watson Public Limited Co (NASDAQ: WTW) has a price-to-earnings ratio of 25.54x that is above its average ratio.
-Additionally, the 36-month beta value for WTW is 0.74.
-There are mixed opinions on the stock, with 5 analysts rating it as a “buy,” 3 rating it as “overweight,” 10 rating it as “hold,” and 2 rating it as “sell.”
+The price-to-earnings ratio for Willis Towers Watson Public Limited Co (NASDAQ: WTW) is above average at 25.65x, while the 36-month beta value is 0.73.Analysts have differing opinions on the stock, with 5 analysts rating it as a “buy,” 3 as “overweight,” 10 as “hold,” and 2 as “sell.”

 Top 5 Tech Stocks to Buy in 2024